Born in 1981 in Lansing, Michigan, USA

 Therianthropy, Laura Bartlett Gallery, London, England, UK

-Teeter Totter, BBQLA, Los Angeles, California, USA
+Teeter Totter, BBQLA, Los Angeles, USA

 3. The Set, Et al. at Holiday Forever, Jackson Hole, Wyoming, USA

-Plucked, 100%, San Francisco, California, USA
+Plucked, 100%, San Francisco, USA

 2016